Your doctor may have diagnosed (identified) nephrotic syndrome before suspecting FSGS or IgM nephropathy.

 A team of healthcare professionals will:

-• check your child’s kidney function (how well his or her kidneys are working)
+- check your child’s kidney function (how well their kidneys are working)

-• measure how much your child is drinking and how much urine he or she is passing
+- measure how much your child is drinking and how much urine they are passing

-• weigh your child to help find out if he or she has too much or too little fluid in their body
+- weigh your child to help find out if they have too much or too little fluid in their body

 Steroids and immunosuppressants